gmoryes/downloader/README.md

 ./install
 ```

-**Note:** Look at red text after install and don't forget add installing path to your .bashrc or .bash_profile
+**Note:** Look at hint text after install and don't forget add installing path to your .bashrc or .bash_profile

 # Usage
 ```sh